-The pipe or special part is first held by a sling so that its position is parallel with its final position.
-It is lifted by means of the laying machine such as a crane, for instance, and then lowered into the trench.
+Bonna pipe or special fitting is first held by a sling so that its position is parallel with its final position.
+It is lifted by means of laying machines such as a crane for instance, and then lowered into the trench.

 It is recommended to lay the pipes in such a way that the spigot of the pipe to be laid fits into the socket of the previously laid pipe.
-This makes it easier to control the jointing operation and also to check the socket surface condition of the pipe waiting in the trench.
+This makes it easier to control the jointing operation and to check the socket surface condition of the pipe waiting in the trench.

-The pipes should be fitted using a pulling system (such as Tirfor) placed on the outside while maintaining the pipe to be laid suspended from the crane or other laying device.
+Pipes should be fitted using a pulling system (such as chain blocks) placed on the outside while maintaining the pipe to be laid suspended from the crane or other laying device.

-It is possible to use the hydraulic force of digger bucket, but it is essential to place a wooden plank bet-ween the pipe and the bucket.
+It is possible to use the hydraulic force of digger bucket, but it is essential to place a wooden plank between the pipe and the bucket.